KissLog-net/KissLog.Documentation/source/on-premises/local-server/installation-guide.rst

 Post deployment
 -------------------------------------------------------

 | Your KissLog server is running and ready to process the logs.
-You can update your dotnet applications to start sending the logs to the newly created KissLog.Backend AppService.
+You can update your dotnet applications to start sending the logs to the newly created KissLog.Backend IIS application.
 | Make sure you update the configuration values, respectively the "OrganizationId", "ApplicationId" and "ApiUrl".

 .. code-block:: csharp